Avaiga/taipy-getting-started/step_05/ReadMe.md

 # Step 5: GUI & Pipeline

-Step 4 created a first pipeline using only Taipy Core, let's update the GUI to display the results of the pipeline.
+In Step 4, we created a first pipeline using only Taipy Core.
+Let's update the GUI to reflect the results of the pipeline.

-A "Predict" [button](https://docs.taipy.io/manuals/gui/viselements/button/) has been added to the page to create the pipeline and run it.
-When you press a button, Taipy calls the function in the `on_action` parameter.
+A "Predict" [button](https://docs.taipy.io/manuals/gui/viselements/button/) is added to the page to create the pipeline and run it.
+When you press a button, Taipy calls the function passed to the `on_action` parameter.

 `<|Text displayed on button|button|on_action=fct_name_called_when_pressed|>`

-A [chart](https://docs.taipy.io/manuals/gui/viselements/chart/) control can be found at the end of the markdown to see if the predictions seem correct.
-The chart creates two traces: the historical values and the predicted values.
+A [chart](https://docs.taipy.io/manuals/gui/viselements/chart/) control can be found at the end of the markdown to visualize the predictions.
+The chart plots two traces: the historical values and the predicted values.

 ```python
 import numpy as np